Skip to content

 This page provides long-term monitoring guidelines for Steinert myotonic dystrophy (DM1) for educational purposes.
 Always consult your multidisciplinary healthcare team to tailor a surveillance plan to your specific needs.

-Get notified when new research about Steinert myotonic dystrophy is published.
+Get notified when new evidence is published on Steinert myotonic dystrophy.